Our Cities Need Proportional Representation

 A system of proportional representation, established by lawyer/mathematician Victor D'Hondt in 1882, realized proposals already delivered by Thomas Jefferson in 1792.
 The calculations are based on a simple algorithm that dispenses seats according to the voters' wishes.
 Voters

 The image to the left shows an example of the system we use to select our representatives.
-While it may be strong in some respects, it delivers tell-tale shortfalls in other specific fields that do get addressed in other nations using the system of full representation to the right; we therefore invite you to join us in making our politicians work for all of us again in the worst spot: the local level.
+Notice how yellow never wins in any of the outcomes.
+While it may be strong in some respects, it delivers tell-tale shortfalls in areas that do get addressed in other nations using the system of full representation to the right; we therefore invite you to join us in making our politicians work for all of us again in the worst spot: the local level.